python/cpython/Doc/library/idle.rst

    community is 4 spaces.

 Format Paragraph
-   Reformat the current blank-line-separated paragraph.
-All lines in the paragraph will be formatted to less than 80 columns.
+   Reformat the current blank-line-delimited paragraph in comment block or multiline string or selected line in a string.
+All lines in the paragraph will be formatted to less than N columns, where N defaults to 72.

 Strip trailing whitespace
-   Removes any space characters after the end of the last non-space character
+   Remove any space characters after the last non-space character of a line.

 .. index::
-   single: Import module
    single: Run script

 Run menu (Editor window only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Python Shell
-   Open or wake up the Python Shell window
+   Open or wake up the Python Shell window.

-Check module
+Check Module
    Check the syntax of the module currently open in the Editor window.
-If the module has not been saved IDLE will prompt the user to save the code.
+If the module has not been saved IDLE will either prompt the user to save or autosave, as selected in the General tab of the Idle Settings dialog.
+If there is a syntax error, the approximate location is indicated in the Editor window.

-Run module
+Run Module
-   Restart the shell to clean the environment, then execute the currently open module.
-If the module has not been saved IDLE will prompt the user to save the code.
+   Do Check Module (above).
+If no error, restart the shell to clean the environment, then execute the module.

 Shell menu (Shell window only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 View Last Restart
-  Scroll the shell window to the last Shell restart
+  Scroll the shell window to the last Shell restart.

 Restart Shell
-  Restart the shell to clean the environment
+  Restart the shell to clean the environment.

 Debug menu (Shell window only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Go to file/line
+Go to File/Line
-   Look around the insert point for a filename and line number, open the file, and show the line.
-Useful to view the source lines referenced in an exception traceback.
-Available in the context menu of the Shell window.
+   Look on the current line. with the cursor, and the line above for a filename and line number.
+If found, open the file if not already open, and show the line.
+Use this to view source lines referenced in an exception traceback and lines found by Find in Files.
+Also available in the context menu of the Shell window and Output windows.

+.. index::
+   single: debugger
+   single: stack viewer

 Debugger (toggle)
-   This feature is not complete and considered experimental.
-Run commands in the shell under the debugger
+   When actived, code entered in the Shell or run from an Editor will run under the debugger.
+In the Editor, breakpoints can be set with the context menu.
+This feature is still incomplete and somewhat experimental.

-Stack viewer
+Stack Viewer
-   Show the stack traceback of the last exception
+   Show the stack traceback of the last exception in a tree widget, with access to locals and globals.

 Auto-open Stack Viewer
-   Toggle automatically opening the stack viewer on unhandled exception
+   Toggle automatically opening the stack viewer on an unhandled exception.

-.. index::
-   single: stack viewer
-   single: debugger

 Options menu (Shell and Editor)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^